• Skip to primary navigation

 A stack of cookies on a white serving plate, with additional cookies, butterscotch chips, and oats around it.

 If I could only bake one type of dessert for the rest of my life, it would undoubtedly be cookies.
-My love for this treat began in my childhood kitchen, where the scent of freshly baked cookies was a weekly tradition, thanks to my mom and grandma who believed any occasion—especially visits from guests—called for a warm batch from the oven.
+My love for this treat began in my childhood kitchen, where the scent of freshly baked cookies was a weekly tradition, thanks to my mom and grandma who always had warm cookies ready whenever we had guests visit (my middle school and high school friends LOVED this).
+As someone who’s developed nearly 70 dessert recipes for this website, including over 20 cookie recipes, and has been baking for more than 30 years, I’ve learned what makes a truly exceptional cookie.

-While I love pretty much all types of cookies, I’ve developed a particular appreciation for oatmeal varieties.
-There’s just something magical about how the oats create a treat with the perfect balance of textures.
-Mix in warm spices and butterscotch chips, and man oh man, do you have a next level cookie!
+Through decades of baking, I’ve developed a particular appreciation for oatmeal varieties.
+There’s something special about how the oats create a treat with the perfect balance of textures.
+I’ve tested this oatmeal scotchies recipe countless times to get the butter-to-sugar ratio just right, determine the ideal baking time for crispy edges with chewy centers, and figure out exactly how many butterscotch chips create that caramel undertone without being overwhelming.
+Mix in warm spices and butterscotch chips, and you have a next level cookie that’s become one of my most requested recipes.

 You’ll Love These Oatmeal Butterscotch Cookies!